Invisible disability speaker

 Accessibility advocate

-Helping organizations and individuals explore disability-related biases and beliefs and discover their “daily yay,” so they can build resilience through joy.
+Helping organizations explore disability-related biases and beliefs and build resilience through joy, by discovering their “daily yay.”

 Based in Mississauga (Greater Toronto Area), Ontario, Canada.